Eric Tanenblatt

-Eric Tanenblatt (born August 15, 1966) is a U.S. Republican Party activist from the state of Georgia.
+Eric Tanenblatt (born in Long Island in 1966) is a U.S. Republican Party activist from the state of Georgia.
 He was a presidential elector in 2000 and 2004.
-He later served as Chief of Staff to Governor Sonny Perdue.
+He later served as chief of staff to Governor Sonny Perdue.
 Tanenblatt is currently a principal and head of the public policy practice at the global law firm of Dentons US LLP.

 Career

 Bush administration

 Tanenblatt served in the administration of President George H. W. Bush from 1989 to 1991.
 He served as a Special Assistant to Secretary Louis Sullivan, focusing on Congressional and legislative affairs at the U.S. Department of Health and Human Services.
 Tanenblatt was also Director of Intergovernmental Affairs at the Peace Corps, where he served as the agency's liaison to the White House, Congress and all federal departments and agencies.

 Political campaigning

 Tanenblatt served as a political advisor and National Finance Co-Chair for Governor Mitt Romney's 2012 Presidential campaign.
 His association with Governor Romney extends back to the Governor's chairmanship of the Republican Governors Association (RGA) in 2004 when Tanenblatt served as Finance Co-Chair for the organization.
 He also served as the State Chairman for Governor Romney's 2008 primary campaign in Georgia.

 Tanenblatt was an advisor to the late U.S. Senator Paul Coverdell, serving as director of his 1992 campaign for the U.S. Senate, vice chairman of his 1998 reelection campaign, and served as the Senator's State Director in Georgia.
 He also held senior positions in the 1996 presidential campaigns of Bob Dole and Phil Gramm.

 In 2000, Tanenblatt served as the state chairman for President George W. Bush's campaign effort in Georgia.
 He was a member of the Electoral College during the 2000 Presidential election in Georgia and the 2004 Presidential election in Georgia.